databricks/lilac/docs/concepts/concepts.md

 ## What is a concept?

-A concept in Lilac is the algorithmic version of a concept we have in our head.
+A concept in Lilac is the algorithmic version of a concept we have in our head, in the context of natural language.

-Often time human concepts are fuzzy, hard to codify into a computer, or are simply "you know it when you see it".
+Often time human language concepts are fuzzy, hard to codify into a computer, or are simply "you know it when you see it".

 For instance, when text is positive in sentiment (for instance, a product review by a very happy customer), we understand that it is related to a _positive sentiment_ concept that we have in our